 Submitting PhD dissertation

 At least three months before submitting your dissertation to the Student Registry, you will need to apply to have your examiners appointed.
-Please download the form, complete and return it to the Faculty Office.
+Please download , complete and return it to the Faculty Office.
 Your supervisor will be asked to suggest two examiners whose names will be considered at a Degree Committee meeting.

 All the other forms for submission can be found on the.